notsousual/simple-web-didaktikon/README.md

 # simple-web-didaktikon
-Info page made with Bootstrap/ Vanilla JS for an exposition in 'Kampus Hybernská', Prague
+Info page for 'AI in context' made with Bootstrap/ Vanilla JS for an exposition in 'Kampus Hybernská', Prague
+DEMO: www.aivk.cz /  https://ufal.mff.cuni.cz/AIvK/